 Practicing also paves way for you to be experimental until you’ve finally found the style that seems natural and effortless for you—you should never feel frustrated with your art because it should be a relaxing and fun time for you.

 The power of shading is truly undeniable.
 It might take some time and practice to perfect shading techniques but all that work is without a doubt worth it once you see the completion of your artwork.

-There’s a lot of other techniques that you can try like stippling, the 3’s, zigzag, and many more so go ahead and explore the endless opportunities in art!
+There are a lot of other techniques that you can try like stippling, the 3’s, zigzag, and many more so go ahead and explore the endless opportunities in art!

 And remember, great art takes time.
-Even Leonardo Da Vinci needed 20 years for him to finish his masterpiece, Mona Lisa, and look at how people from around the world travel just to get a glimpse of his magnificent creation.
+Even Leonardo Da Vinci needed 20 years for him to finish his masterpiece, Mona Lisa, and look at how people from around the world traveled just to get a glimpse of his magnificent creation.

 So take your time and try out different tools and different techniques until you’re content with your very own masterpiece.

 And that’s it for today!
 Do you have other shading tips?
 Being an artist by necessity and not by skillset, I can surely use all the tips and help I can get!
-Let me know down at the comment section, it would be deeply appreciated.
+Let me know down in the comment section, it would be deeply appreciated.